 If you stumbled upon this article, chances are that you are researching the STAR Method (which stands for Situation, Task, Actions, Results).
 Perhaps, you are preparing for an upcoming interview, and you know that the interviewers will be asking behavioural interview questions.
 Therefore, you know that the interviewers will be looking for you to answer interview questions by sharing real-life examples of you demonstrating the competencies that they are looking for.
-Whatever the reason, I am sure that you must be generally familiar with the STAR Method (if not, I recommend that you read this article).
+Whatever the reason, we are sure that you must be generally familiar with the STAR Method (if not, we recommend that you read this article).

 This piece will offer you a fresh perspective on where candidates get the STAR Method wrong, leading to failed interviews.
-In doing so, I'll give you a view of a hiring manager who has interviewed and coached hundreds of candidates working in (or applying for jobs in) Fortune 500 FMCG and Big Tech (FAANG) Businesses.
+In doing so, we’ll give you a view of hiring managers who have interviewed and coached hundreds of candidates working in (or applying for jobs in) Fortune 500 FMCG and Big Tech (FAANG) Businesses.

-But before I get into the details, here are a few words about my background.
-I spent over 15 years in blue-chip Fortune 500 businesses in Marketing, Innovation and Business Development roles.
-My first 12 years were in FMCG (I started my career at P&G), and the last four years have been in Big Tech (or FAANG), specifically Apple and Amazon.
-I've been a hiring manager and an interviewer throughout most of my career, and I have hired for my team and partner teams.
-Since August 2020, I've been running Day One Careers as a side-project.
-I have had the privilege to help hundreds of candidates with their interviewing skills, including using the STAR Method to answer Amazon interview questions.
+Evgeny spent over 15 years in blue-chip Fortune 500 businesses in Marketing, Innovation and Business Development roles.
+His first 12 years were in FMCG (he started my career at P&G), and the last four years have been in Big Tech (or FAANG), specifically Apple and Amazon.
+He has been a hiring manager and an interviewer throughout most of his career, and he has hired for his team and partner teams.
+Since August 2020, he has been running Day One Careers.
+He has had the privilege to help hundreds of candidates with their interviewing skills, including using the STAR Method to answer Amazon interview questions.

 Now that we have intros out of the way, let’s get to the most common candidate pitfalls with the STAR Method.